 top of page

-We are excited to showcase a diverse and talented group of artisans, creators, and small businesses, each offering something unique for fibre craft enthusiasts.
+We are delighted to showcase a diverse and talented group of artisans, creators, and small businesses, each offering something unique for fibre craft enthusiasts.

 Take your time to explore the incredible offerings and discover new favourites as you prepare for a fantastic weekend at Coldharbour Mill!